Service Engine Group

 - Host: Excludes SEs from deploying on specified hosts.
 The Include checkbox reverses the logic, ensuring SEs only be deploy within specified hosts.

-- Data Store Scope for Service Engine Virtual Machine: Set the storage location for SEs.
+- Data Store Scope for Service Engine Virtual Machine — Sets the storage location for SEs.
 Storage is used to store the OVA (vmdk) file for VMware deployments.

-- Any: Vantage will determine the best option for data storage.
+- Any — Avi Vantage will determine the best option for data storage.

-- Shared: Vantage will prefer using the shared storage location.
+- Shared — Avi Vantage will prefer using the shared storage location.
 When this option is clicked, specific data stores may be identified for exclusion or inclusion.

-- Scale Per Virtual Service: A pair of integers determine the minimum and maximum number of active SEs any virtual service within this group can scale out to.
-With native SE scaling, the greatest value one can enter as a maximum is 4; with BGP-based SE scaling, it is 32.
+- Scale Per Virtual Service — A pair of integers determine the minimum and maximum number of active SEs any virtual service within this group can scale out to.
+With native SE scaling, the greatest value one can enter as a maximum is 4; with BGP-based SE scaling, the limit is much higher, governed by the ECMP support on the upstream router.

-- CPU socket Affinity: Selecting this option causes Vantage to allocate all cores for SE VMs on the same socket of a multi-socket CPU.
+CPU socket Affinity — Selecting this option causes Avi Vantage to allocate all cores for SE VMs on the same socket of a multi-socket CPU.
 The option is applicable only in vCenter environments.
 Appropriate physical resources need to be present in the ESX Host.
 If not, then SE creation will fail and manual intervention will be required.

 - Dedicated dispatcher CPU: Selecting this option dedicates the core that handles packet receive/transmit from/to the data network to just the dispatching function.
 This option makes most sense in a group whose SEs have three or more vCPUs.